econ-ark/Life-Cycle-Prime-Time/docs/life-cycle-prime-time.md

 ### Model Specification and Estimation

 In the [Models](#models) section below, we provide a formal description of the mathematical and computational structure of our optimizing models, beginning with the [Life Cycle Portfolio](#lcp-model) model, which calculates optimal saving and optimal portfolio shares over the life cycle.
-In the [Estimation](#estimation), we report that the model implies a rapid drawdown of wealth after retirement that is simply not observed in empirical observations, confirming a longstanding problem with life cycle models (see, e.g., @hurd1987savings, [](doi:10.1111/jofi.12828)).[^AmeriksCaveat]
+In the [Estimation](#estimation), we report that the model implies a rapid drawdown of wealth after retirement that is simply not observed in empirical observations, renewing attention to a longstanding problem with life cycle models (see, e.g., @hurd1987savings, [](doi:10.1111/jofi.12828)).[^AmeriksCaveat]
 We call this the "drawdown failure," which has been the subject of a large literature with both U.S. evidence (see, e.g., @10.2307/1913772, @DeNardi2016d, [](doi:10.1257/mac.6.3.29), [](doi:10.17310/ntj.2019.3.02), [](doi:10.1016/j.jpubeco.2018.04.008)) and international evidence (see, e.g., [](doi:10.3386/w29826), [](doi:10.1007/s11150-020-09486-y), [](doi:10.1016/j.jjie.2018.10.002)).

 [^AmeriksCaveat]: Some impressive recent work by Ameriks, Caplin, and coauthors (@ameriks2011joy, @Ameriks2020jpe) has argued that concerns about the possibility of extremely large medical costs (e.g. nursing home or other long term care) may be behind the drawdown failure for some people (see [](doi:10.1146/annurev-economics-080315-015127)) for a survey).
 It would be interesting to see how our results might change if we were to include such shocks, but the inexorable logic behind the model's prediction of a rapid drawdown of wealth should still apply as the threat of mortality grows with age.
 Furthermore, the drawdown failure is also present in other countries whose social insurance systems are much more generous than the U.S., so it seems unlikely that uninsurable medical risk is a sufficient explanation.

-We next modify the model by adding a bequest motive, because the literature has extensively explored whether such a motive could explain the drawdown failure [](doi:10.1146/annurev-economics-080315-015127).
+We next modify the model by adding a bequest motive, because the literature has extensively explored whether such a motive could explain the drawdown failure (again see [](doi:10.1146/annurev-economics-080315-015127)).
-In the [Estimation](#estimation) section we find that in order for the bequest motive to explain the drawdown failure, the strength of that motive has to be extremely strong - so much so that even early in their working lives the primary motiviation for saving is for the accumulation of a bequest (rather than, say, to sustain one's own consumption in retirement).
+In the [Estimation](#estimation) section we find that in order for the bequest motive to explain the drawdown failure, the strength of that motive has to be extremely strong - so much so that even early in their working lives the primary motivation for saving is for the accumulation of a bequest (rather than, say, to sustain one's own consumption in retirement).
 (Note that @10.2139/ssrn.304721 finds that for the great majority of households, bequests amount to less than 2 percent of lifetime resources).

 This leads us into more speculative territory.
 If what consumers care most about is to hold wealth for "Liquidity / The Future," but that wealth is not explainable by precautionary saving against measurable shocks, a potential interpretation is that consumers value the ownership of wealth *in and of itself*.